 Avoid the High Street

 Another thing to be wary of is high street or department store telescopes.
-You may see some well-known manufacturers names on telescopes, but don’t be fooled by exaggerated claims on the box.
+You may see some well-known manufacturers names on telescopes.
+Don’t be fooled by exaggerated claims on the box.
 Most department store/ high street telescopes are lacking optically and have hard to use tripods and mounts.
 Don’t get sucked in by the sales assistants patter.
 Not many of them have experience using them and go by what the box says.
 If in doubt, ask an astronomer, there are plenty on Twitter or Facebook.

 The Good Choices